HardenedBSD/gitlab-wiki/Home.md

 build process, it is recommended to disable RTLD hardening in case of failure.
 When using Poudriere, adding `hardening.harden_rtld=0` to the `JAIL_PARAMS` configuration variable is sufficient.

+Some applications, like LibreOffice, (ab)use `LD_LIBRARY_PATH`.
+Applications needing to make use scrubbed environment variables require that the `hardening.harden_rtld` sysctl node be set to `0`.

 # Address Space Layout Randomization (ASLR)